Lena Dunham Says Her Weight Loss Is Not A Triumph

 A post shared by Lena Dunham (@lenadunham) on

 Many of Dunham’s Instagram followers and fans voiced support for her statement in the comments, BuzzFeed reports.
 Dunham has been vocal about body positivity and has not shied away from showing her body on her HBO show.
-Her acclaimed TV show Girls is currently airing its sixth and final season, but Dunham isn’t likely to stop speaking out on issues of feminism and body acceptance any time soon.
+Her acclaimed TV show Girls is currently airing its sixth and final season, but Dunham isn’t likely to stop speaking out on issues of feminism and body acceptance anytime soon.

 [Featured image by Jamie McCarthy/Getty Images]